chendry/LSY201/README.md

 57600, or 115200.
 The camera will be using that baud when the method returns, so you'll need to reconfigure your serial object accordingly.

-**IMPORTANT**: Using anything but the default baud will slightly complicate the camera reset process as detailied below.
+**NOTE**: Using anything but the default baud will slightly complicate the camera reset process as detailied below.

 ### Reset, Baud Rates, and Init End